DennisSchmitz/Jovian_archive/README.md

   - Classification: Every nucleic acid containing biological entity is determined up to species level.
   <i>NB.
 Lowest Common Ancestor (LCA) analysis moves ambigious results up to their last common ancestor.</i>
   <i>E.g. if a scaffold is found in both bacteria and phages with similar certainty, it is moved to their LCA: the root of all life.</i>
-  - Viral typing: Norovirus and Enterovirus scaffolds are automatically typing, i.e. sub-species annotation.
+  - Viral typing: Norovirus, Enterovirus, Hepatitis A and Hepatitis E scaffolds are automatically typing, i.e. sub-species annotation.
 - Viral scaffolds are cross-referenced against the Virus-Host interaction database and NCBI host metadata and reported.
 - Scaffold metrics are generated, e.g. GC content, depth of coverage (DoC), breadth of coverage (BoC), taxonomic E-value, complete taxonomic lineage.
 - Fragment length analysis.